19 min to read

 Rather than the old just selling, now it's important to deliver meaningful and informative content.

-- Answer your customer's questions, leaving a tiny bit of suspense at the end.
+• Answer your customer's questions, leaving a bit of suspense at the end.

 We must emphasize making your users interact since it is the best way to show the algorithm that your posts generate real engagement.

-Once your post starts receiving more love from your customers, the algorithm will pick your publications to be shown on everyone's feed.
+Once your post receives more love from your customers, the algorithm will pick your publications to be shown on everyone's feed.

 Leads and web traffic will grow like you couldn't imagine!